 What do most of us get for our 300th birthday?
 Not a lot.
 But that’s because we never left a colourful legacy in oil and canvas.
-Unlike Josef Ignaz Mildorfer (1719-1775), the subject of a new exhibition at Upper Belvedere.
+Unlike Josef Ignaz Mildorfer (1719-1775), the subject of an exhibition at Upper Belvedere.

 - Explores Mildorfer’s work as “war artist”, baroque academic influencer, and painter for hire